J. Michael Straczynski: Early and personal life

 Straczynski was born in Paterson, New Jersey, and is the son of Charles Straczynski, a manual laborer, and Evelyn Straczynski (née Pate).
+His father was an alcoholic and often violent to his family.
+His mother suffered from depression.
 He was raised in Newark, New Jersey; Kankakee, Illinois; Dallas, Texas; Chula Vista, California, where he graduated from high school; and San Diego, California.
 Straczynski's family religion was Catholic although he is an atheist.
 He has Polish ancestry and his grandparents lived in the area which today belongs to Belarus and fled to the United States from the Russian Revolution; his father was born in the United States and has lived in Poland, Germany and Russia.

-Straczynski began his postsecondary education at Southwestern College, where he was mentored by Bill Virchis and received an Associate of Arts degree.
+Straczynski began his post-secondary education at Southwestern College, where he was mentored by Bill Virchis and received an Associate of Arts degree.
 (Additionally, the two-year institution later awarded him an honorary degree.)
 Thereafter, he transferred to nearby San Diego State University (SDSU), where he received a Bachelor of Arts degree with a double major in psychology and sociology (and minors in philosophy and literature).
 While at SDSU, he wrote for the student newspaper, The Daily Aztec.

 Straczynski met Kathryn M. Drennan while they were at SDSU.
 They moved to Los Angeles in 1981, married in 1983, separated in 1999, and they were divorced in 2001.
-Sometime after his separation from Drennan, Straczynski entered into a relationship with Patricia Tallman, whom he had met when she was acting in his 1990s series Babylon 5.
-She served as CEO and executive producer of Studio JMS in partnership with him; both their relationship and partnership ended in 2013.

 Straczynski has Asperger syndrome.
 Straczynski had a voluntary vasectomy when he turned 21, and wrote about the experience in the January 28, 1983 edition of the Los Angeles Reader.